 - Powered Armor: The Vaulter Dawn Officer unit wears this, allowing them to run at speeds that match that of cavalry units.

-- Saved by Canon: The only race that escapes Auriga whole, but as of Endless Space 2 they've brought the Sisters of Mercy along.
+- Saved by Canon: The only race that escapes Auriga whole.
+As of Endless Space 2, they've brought the Sisters of Mercy along, while the Broken Lords sustained serious damage to their population.

 - Schizo Tech: For all their access to power armor, automated mechs and AI, the Vaulters still fight with swords, shields and crossbows (which look like high-tech assault rifles).
 Justified, as the Vaulters are mostly reclaiming this technology from the ancient remnants of their spacefaring ancestors.